 To mix pop music, the goal is a bright, polished, vocal-led mix that sounds big on every device.
 Pop is the most vocal-forward genre there is — the lead vocal must be loud, clear and front and centre — supported by punchy drums, a tight controlled low end, and clean, modern synth and instrument tones.
 Pop mixes are deliberately hyped and consistent, designed to grab attention on phones, earbuds and streaming platforms.
+If you are still putting the song together, our guide to how to make pop music covers the writing and production side first.

 Here is a clear workflow for mixing a pop song.